Step One: Determine who your advisor is

 Before you go:

-Prepare a list of questions or topics to discuss.
+- Prepare a list of questions or topics to discuss.

-Be at a computer with an internet connection if your appointment is on the phone so you can look at your program information in your college catalog or Degree Works (in your UAOnline account) during the discussion of placement and what courses to take.
+- Be at a computer with an internet connection if your appointment is on the phone so you can look at your program information in your college catalog or Degree Works (in your UAOnline account) during the discussion of placement and what courses to take.

-Ask for written documentation of the specific course numbers and titles you need to
+- Ask for written documentation of the specific course numbers and titles you need to

 take (e.g. MATH A105 Intermediate Algebra and ENGL A111 Introduction to Composition)